cesheridan/tabwins.vim/README.md

 # Documentation

-See doc/tabwins.txt for more information, or view this file via Vim :help.
+See doc/tabwins.txt for more information, or view that file via Vim :help.

 An html version of the .txt file is at